molecoindev/molecoin/README.md

 ## Building molecoin

 ### On Ubuntu
 Dependencies: GCC 4.7.3 or later, CMake 2.8.6 or later, Boost 1.58, and Git.
-Note: Building has only been confirmed to work on Ubuntu 16 To build on Ubuntu 16 run the following commands:
+Note: Building has only been confirmed to work on Ubuntu 16 To build on Ubuntu 16, open the terminal and run the following commands:
 ```
 sudo apt-get update
 sudo apt-get install build-essential cmake libboost-all-dev git